mobile View, to the German Version tap the flag

 • war ships fly the "White Ensign" (naval flag), a white flag often with an uninterrupted red St. George's-Cross and with the Union Jack in the upper staff quadrant of the flag,

-• merchant ships fly a "Red Ensign" (also named "Civil Ensign" => civil flag, the real merchant flag), a red flag with the Union Jack in the upper staff quadrant of the flag, and
+• merchant ships fly a "Red Ensign" (also named "Civil Ensign" → civil flag, the real merchant flag), a red flag with the Union Jack in the upper staff quadrant of the flag, and

-• governmental ships fly the "Blue Ensign" (flag for the use by the gouvernment => the actual state flag), a blue flag with the Union Jack in the upper staff quadrant of the flag.
+• governmental ships fly the "Blue Ensign" (flag for the use by the gouvernment → the actual state flag), a blue flag with the Union Jack in the upper staff quadrant of the flag.

-Such a badge was often a regional landscape representation placed on a disk, often showing ships, historical events or even a kind of a logo.
-Very often, a badge also showed the name of the country or a motto.
-Some British possessions, however, already had a coat of arms from the beginning, or their badge was replaced by a coat of arms over the years.
-To ensure a uniform appearance in the flying end of the flags, coats of arms and other symbols were displayed on a white disk in the size of the earlier badges.
-There were also exceptions, because some colonies did not use the white disk and placed their escutcheon or even coat of arms directly on the bunting, sometimes enlarged.
-Already in the '40s they started to remove the white disk and placed the coat of arms directly or enlarged.
-This conversion process was done gradually, nowhere at the same time and completely.
-In some British possessions, flags with the white disc are still in use, in others no more and in some areas are both variants in use, next to each other.
+Such a badge was often a regional landscape depiction on a disc, often showed ships, historical events or could simply be a kind of logo.
+Very often a badge also contained the name of the country or a motto.
+However, some possessions had a coat of arms from the beginning or were given their own coat of arms over the years and the badge was abolished.
+To ensure a largely uniform appearance in the flying end of the flags, coats of arms and other symbols were displayed on a white disc in the size of the former badges.

 Source: Flags of the World, Flaggen Enzyklopädie, Die Welt der Flaggen, Wikipedia (EN)